aspose-words/Aspose.Words-Documentation/cpp/developer-guide/loading-saving-and-converting/converting-a-document/convert-a-document-to-html-mhtml-or-epub/_index.md

 The following code example shows how to export round-trip information when converting a document from DOCX into HTML:

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Loading-and-Saving-ConvertDocumentToHTML-ConvertDocumentToHtmlWithRoundtrip.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Loading-and-Saving-ConvertDocumentToHTML-ConvertDocumentToHtmlWithRoundtrip.cpp" >}}

 {{% alert color="primary" %}}